Carlton North

 Carlton North shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Carlton North has a notably high level of educational attainment among residents aged 15 and above, with 66.8% holding university qualifications.
-This figure surpasses both the national average of 30.4% and the Victorian average of 33.4%.
-The area's educational advantage is reflected in its strong representation of Bachelor degrees (39.9%), postgraduate qualifications (21.3%), and graduate diplomas (5.6%).
-Technical qualifications also contribute significantly to the area's educational achievements, with advanced diplomas at 7.6% and certificates at 6.4%.
+Carlton North has a notably high level of educational attainment among its residents aged 15 and above, with 66.8% holding university qualifications.
+This figure surpasses the national average of 30.4% and the Victorian average of 33.4%.
+The area's residents have a strong educational advantage, with bachelor degrees being the most common at 39.9%, followed by postgraduate qualifications at 21.3%, and graduate diplomas at 5.6%.
+Technical qualifications make up 14.0% of educational achievements in Carlton North, with advanced diplomas accounting for 7.6% and certificates for 6.4%.

-Educational participation is high in Carlton North, with 27.3% of residents currently enrolled in formal education.
-This includes 14.0% pursuing tertiary education, 4.6% in primary education, and 3.8% in secondary education.
+Educational participation is high, with 27.3% of residents currently enrolled in formal education.
+This includes 14.0% in tertiary education, 4.6% in primary education, and 3.8% pursuing secondary education.

 Frequently Asked Questions - Education